U.S. Environmental Protection Agency (EPA) responded to an oil

 What Are the Risks at the Site?

-The goal of EPA’s cleanup work at the site is to ensure that the potential risks for human health and the environment are addressed.
+The goal of EPA’s cleanup work at the site was to ensure that the potential risks for human health and the environment are addressed.
 It is important to note that residents in the affected area are connected to public drinking water.

 American Eel from just